rackerlabs/rackspace-how-to/content/rpc-openstack/security-for-rackspace-private-cloud-powered-by-openstack.md

 #### Host operating systems

-Starting with version 12.2, RPCO has an optional security-hardening role that provides an automated, approved process for meeting the hardening needs of private clouds.
+Starting with version 12.2, RPCO has an optional security hardening role that provides an automated, approved process for meeting the hardening needs of private clouds.
 The controls are based on the Security Technical Implementation Guide (STIG) from the United States government, and our OpenStack engineers have